NickMvrz/osticket-prereqs/README.md

 ![68747470733a2f2f692e696d6775722e636f6d2f644546316337682e706e67](https://github.com/user-attachments/assets/724a3ded-6e61-4126-9574-383866c03035)

 <h3 align="center">2.)
-Open Windows app (Mac) or Remote Desktop Connection (Windows) and connect to the Virtual machine with the public IP address created within the VM.
+Open the Windows app (Mac) or Remote Desktop Connection (Windows) and connect to the Virtual machine with the public IP address created within the VM.
 <br />
 <p>